- Home

 Focus on climate change to better inform your business decisions

 Managing risk is about learning to make good decisions despite uncertainty, rather than removing it.
-We have a whole topic on making decisions in situations of uncertainty, however here we show how considering climate change can help an emergency services organisation make decisions by revisiting the assumptions it’s making.
+We have a whole topic on making decisions in situations of uncertainty, and below we show how considering climate change can help an emergency services organisation make decisions by revisiting the assumptions it’s making.

 For more information refer to Making decisions in situations of uncertainty on our website.